-There are no legislative grounds required to be taken into account before a decision to cancel a person's visa under s.140(2) or s.134F may be made.
-In relation to s.140(2), departmental policy is that decision makers consider a number of matters including the purpose of the visa holder's travel to Australia; the degree of hardship that may be caused to the visa holder and family members; the circumstances in which the ground for cancellation arose; the visa holder's past and present behaviour towards the department; links to the community in the case of a permanent visa; the impact of cancellation on any victims of family violence if relevant; and relevant international obligations before making such a decision.14 Australia's international obligations derive, in part, from treaties to which Australia is a party, and generally apply to persons within Australia's territory and jurisdiction.
-The obligations likely to be most relevant to the cancellation process are those relating to the best interests of children, maintaining family unity and non-refoulement.15 Pursuant to those obligations, decision makers should:
+There are no legislative grounds required to be taken into account before a decision to cancel a person's visa under s 140(2) or 134F may be made.
+In relation to s 140(2), departmental policy is that decision makers consider a number of matters including the purpose of the visa holder's travel to and stay in Australia; the degree of hardship that may be caused to the visa holder and family members; the circumstances in which the ground for cancellation arose; the visa holder's past and present behaviour towards the department; links to the community in the case of a permanent visa; the impact of cancellation on any victims of family violence if relevant; relevant international obligations; and any other relevant matters before making such a decision.
+19 Australia's international obligations derive, in part, from treaties to which Australia is a party, and generally apply to persons within Australia's territory and jurisdiction.
+The obligations likely to be most relevant to the cancellation process are those relating to the best interests of children, maintaining family unity and non-refoulement.
+20 Pursuant to those obligations, decision makers should: